 Communication Elements

-Communication elements refer to essential communication tools for conducting the communication process.
-They are also known as communication components.
-Communication elements initiate and regulate the entire cycle of sharing information between the sender and receiver.
-Therefore, communication elements are essential and interconnected parts of the communication process.
-The nine elements of communication are Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise.
-These are essential tools to convey messages between sender and receiver.
-Communication elements are also known as the components of communication.
+Based on linear interactive and transactional models of communication, the 9 elements of communication are Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise.
+These are essential tools and mechanisms except noise to convey messages between sender and receiver.
+Communication elements are also known as the components of an effective communication process.

 Communication Process